 The reports give staff evidence and insight into how their school is performing in terms of engaging its pupils in sport and physical activity.
 These are not published or used to compare schools, but are purely designed for the benefit of the individual school.

 In addition, we offer each participating school at least £100 to thank them for their involvement in the study.

 As well as providing data for the official statistics via random selection, the survey can be completed voluntarily by schools.

-Schools that ‘opt in’ to the survey will not receive a cash payment for completing it but will receive a report summarising their survey responses (see “What are the benefits to schools?” above), providing at least 30 pupils complete questionnaires.
+Schools that ‘opt in’ to the survey do not receive a cash payment for completing it, but do receive a report summarising their survey responses (see “What are the benefits to schools?” above), providing at least 30 pupils complete questionnaires.